Taxation Strategy to Boost the Economy

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-• The five tax leaks are, first, shadow economy which is an economic activity that is not officially recorded by the government.
-Second, the reduction of taxable income.
-Third,tax avoidance activities(tax evasion).
-Fourth, the practice of base erosion and profit shifting (BEPS), the impact of globalization affects the income subject to tax.
-Fifth, the practice of not reporting and not paying the outstanding tax burden.
-This tax leakage occurs because there is an outstanding tax burden that should be paid, but it is not fulfilled.
+• The five tax loopholes are, first, the shadow economy, which is economic activity not officially recorded by the government.
+Second, reduction of taxable income.
+Third, tax evasion activities (tax evasion).
+Fourth, base erosion and profit shifting (BEPS) practices; the impact of globalization affects taxable income.
+Fifth, the practice of not reporting and not paying outstanding tax liabilities.
+This tax leakage occurs because there are outstanding tax liabilities that should be paid but are not.

 Read more here.

-Farmers' Welfare, Food Security Achieved
+Improve Farmers' Welfare, Achieve Food Security

 Read more here.